-

 On Easter Monday 1924 the Redgate Sports Club held a race day in Mr. C. Goschnick's paddock at Redgate near Murgon.
 John's wife won the Ladies' Nail Driving Contest.
 A couple of months later, John and Mathilda attended the Brisbane Exhibition and later visited their son Arthur working at the Beenleigh Poilce Station.
 They then met up with John's sister Martha and her husband August who had been touring by car, visiting Brisbane, Kalbar and the Fassifern District.

-married Mathilda Dennien (1879–1937) in Qld, 1899
+married Mathilda Dennien (1879–1937) in Qld, 1899and they had the following children:

 William Arthur Suchting 04.02.1900 –